Patrick-DeBiasse/Patrick-DeBiasse.github.io/_posts/2020-02-29-SLC-Air-Quality.md

  - the primary pollutant (pollutant with the highest AQI) for each day of each year
  - median AQI for each year

-To visualize how air quality has changed over time, we'll graph all three aspects of the dataframe noted above.
-This can be done by splitting the original dataframe up into three separate ones:
+To visualize how air quality has changed over time, we'll graph all three aspects of the dataframe noted above by splitting the original dataframe up into three separate ones:

 ```python